nwcourses/nwcourses.github.io/COM623/week_4/index.md

 export default LeafletMap2;
 ```
 What is this empty array?
 It's an array of dependencies: a series of props or state variables which will trigger a re-run of the effect if they change.
-You can fill this array with such props/state variables if you want re-running the effect to be triggered if any props/state variables change.
-If the array is empty, however, you are specifying that the effect should *never* be re-run: only run once when the component first loads.
+You can fill this array with such props or state variables if you want re-running the effect to be triggered if any props or state variables change.
+If the array is empty, however, you are specifying that the effect should *never* be re-run: it should only run once when the component first loads.

 ## Exercise